 - Increased research;

-- Increased outreach, especially in low income communities where lung cancer is most prevalent; and
+- Increased awareness and education, especially in low income communities where lung cancer is most prevalent; and

-- Increased support of patients who often face this cancer with little or no support.
+- Increased support of patients and caregivers who often face this cancer with little or no support.

 Thank you Busy Boy Productions

 A Breath of Hope Lung Foundation is a 501(c)(3) tax-exempt organization.
 All donations are tax-deductible to the full extent of the law.
 We are proud to be a fully approved member of the Charities Review Council – a ‘Most Trustworthy Nonprofit’.
 We promise to be frugal in the use of funds entrusted to us.
 Through careful ongoing strategic planning, we promise to direct the vast majority of our revenue to programming designed to improve the survival rate of lung cancer.
 We can’t do it without you, our faithful donors.